ixofoundation/ixo-terra-infra/Quickstart.md

 1. **Terraform**: Make sure Terraform is installed on your local machine.
 2. **Environment Variables**: Set the necessary environment variables for services enabled in `quickstart.tfvars`.
+3. **Vultr Cloud**: Make sure you have an account setup with Vultr as K8 is deployed on VKE.

 ## Step-by-Step Setup